 Day 11: Pokhara to Chitwan (B, L, D)

 You can enjoy cooking with house mother.
 After breakfast, drive to Chitwan for 4 and ½ hours.
 You will see very nice sceneries, rivers, farm land, paddy field, typical houses and life style of the people on the way to Chitwan while you drive.
 All the way you will descend down along the winding road.
 After checking in to the hotel and getting refreshed you will be briefed about full nature programs by our naturalist guide.
 Then we head on for activities.
 There will be a guided Village walk which takes you through the local Tharu village, where you can learn about the culture and lives of the hardy Tharu people, who have adapted over generations to survive in the tough Terai climate.
 Expect to see traditional Tharu buildings, cooking and clothing.
-The walk continues through Sauraha, where we can stop to visit the National Park Visitor Centre, and a number of small shops that sell local honey (probably the best honey on the world!), wooden animals, elephant dung paper and other souvenirs.
+The walk continues through Sauraha, where we can stop to visit the National Park Visitor Centre, and a number of small shops that sell local honey (probably the best honey in the world!), wooden animals, elephant dung paper and other souvenirs.
 We end the walk on the banks of the Rapti River to watch the charming sunset views in the sub-tropical jungle.
 In the evening, there will be dinner with cultural program by ethnic tribal people with their stick dance and tribal drums.
 Overnight at Chitwan.

 Day 12: Chitwan (B, L, D)

 Wakeup call with cup of hot tea/coffee.
 After breakfast go for Nature Walk: This exciting walk with the nature will introduce you the main features of eastern Chitwan sal forest, open grassland and revering jungle.
 Our guides will help you identify some species of birds, plants and other wildlife that you may encounter, Canoe ride along the Rapti River.
 An excellent opportunity for bird watching and for seeing the 2 rare species of crocodiles; the Marsh Mugger and the only fish eating Gharial then you will be taken to real nature walk with different type’s vegetation to see many different types of floras and faunas.
-Before lunch you can take a leisurely relax little while.
-After lunch go for Elephant safari, an excellent opportunity to see four different kinds of deer, rhinoceros, monkeys, leopard, sloth bear, and the Royal Bengal Tiger.
+Before lunch you can take a leisurely relax for a while.
+After lunch go for Jeep safari, an excellent opportunity to see four different kinds of deer, rhinoceros, monkeys, leopard, sloth bear, and if lucky, even the Royal Bengal Tiger.
 You will also encounter many other smaller mammals that have made Chitwan their home.
 Evening Slide presentation: One of our jungle experts will introduce background data and history of the Chitwan National Park as well as some other topics relating to wildlife.
 Overnight at Chitwan.

 Day 13: Chitwan – Kathmandu (B)